Onelinerhub/onelinerhub/postgres/in.md

 ```sql
 SELECT first_name FROM person IN ('Joey', 'Austin', 'Richard');
 ```
-- \\* - refers to every column in table person
+- SELECT first_name FROM person - select the column first_name from the table person
-- COUNT(*) - aggregate function that returns the number of rows
 - IN ('Joey', 'Austin', 'Richard') - return rows explicitly matching first_name with Joey, Austin, and Richard